-Children generally enter the school in the September of the year that they are five.
-They spend their initial year in Reception which is also known as the Foundation Stage.
+Children enter the school in the September of the year that they are five.
+They spend their initial year in Reception which is also known as the Early Years Foundation Stage.
 They then spend a further two years in the key stage one (infant) department before moving to the key stage two department (junior school.)
 During the final term, pupils transferring to local secondary schools get the chance to spend the day there to familiarise themselves with the school.

 Details of who’s who on the Governing Body can be found on our Governor page.
 School Governors play a vital role in promoting high standards of educational achievements.
 Every school has its own governing body.
 Members of the governing body include:

 Governors are committed to serving the best interests of the school.
 As unpaid voluntary public servants, they help to sustain their school’s identity and provide a link with the local community.
 Current governors can be contacted via the Clerk to Governors at the School.